 photo courtesty of Clipart Etc.

-Your Guide to Evidence & Proof in Genealogical Research
+Evidence & Proof in Genealogical Research

 Evidence is the information we use to reach a conclusion.
 Proof is the reasoning that explains the conclusion.
 Some evidence is "direct"; for example, a birth record is direct evidence of the date and place of birth -- which is not to say it is always correct!
 Some evidence is indirect; for example, that same birth record may give the names of the father and mother, serving as indirect evidence that a marriage probably took place sometime before the birth.
 Proof is based not on quantity, but on quality and consistency of the bits of evidence.